FingerlessGlov3s/OPNsensePIAWireguard/README.md

      - `fetch -o /usr/local/opnsense/service/conf/actions.d https://raw.githubusercontent.com/FingerlessGlov3s/OPNsensePIAWireguard/main/actions_piawireguard.conf`
  1. Edit `PIAWireguard.json` and edit the variables with the api keys from OPNsense, your PIA credentials and region id.
 Use Notepad++ or your favourite IDE.
      - You can get your PIA region id by running `ListRegions.py` on your local device.
 If you don't have Python installed on your local device you can use this [Online Python Tool](https://paiza.io/en/projects/new?language=python3) copy the contents of the file and then click `Run`.
 This will list the name and region id of each PIA region, for you choose from.
-     - It is also possible to get PIA region ids running the main script using the argument `listregions`
+     - It is also possible to get PIA region ids running the main script using the argument `--listregions`
      - Following variables need filling in.
          - `opnsenseKey` WireguardAPI key you downloaded from step 1 `apikeys.txt`
          - `opnsenseSecret` WireguardAPI secret you downloaded from step 1  `apikeys.txt`
          - `piaUsername` Your PIA username
          - `piaPassword` Your PIA password
+         - `instances` As we support creation of multiple tunnels, Example config has one instance but you can have as many as you like.
+The `instances` are key value pairs.
+Change `instancename` to something like `london` if you using the `uk` region since but the instance name can be what you'd like it to be.
-         - `piaRegionId` Change to your PIA region id
+            - `regionId` Change to your PIA region id
+            - `portForward` Enable port forwarding (note region support required)
+            - `opnsenseWGPort` outgoing port for OPNsense, this needs to be different for each tunnel and not already be in use for something else on OPNsense
  1. Copy the json file to OPNsense using SCP or Filezilla etc, make sure you using the root user of OPNsense when you connect, otherwise you'll get access denied messages.
      - `PIAWireguard.json` to `/conf/`
  1. SSH to OPNsense and drop in to a terminal `option 8`.
 If you've closed the previous SSH connection.
  1. Run the following commands
      - `chmod +x /conf/PIAWireguard.py`
      - `service configd restart`
-     - `/conf/PIAWireguard.py debug`
+     - `/conf/PIAWireguard.py --debug`
- 1. Go to Interfaces: Assignments in OPNsense, so we can assign the new interface
+ 1. Go to Interfaces: Assignments in OPNsense, so we can assign the new interface for the tunnel/tunnels
      1. At the bottom of the interfaces you'll see `New interface`, on the drop down select `wg0`, unless you already had one set up then select `wg1` etc...
      2. Give it a description like `WAN_PIAWG`
      3. Once selected click the + button
-     4. A new `WAN_PIAWG` interface will show on the list, which will be the new wg interface, click on it to edit.
+     4. A new `WAN_PIAWG_INSTANCENAME` interface will show on the list, which will be the new wg interface, click on it to edit.
      5. Tick `Enable Interface`, click save and Apply Changes. nothing else
- 1. Go to System: Gateways: Single, so we can set up the PIA gateway
+ 1. Go to System: Gateways: Single, so we can set up the PIA gateway for the tunnel/tunnels
      1. Top right Click Add
      2. Make sure Disabled is unchecked
-     3. Enter the name `WAN_PIAWG_IPv4`
+     3. Enter the name `WAN_PIA_INSTANCENAME_IPv4`
-     4. Interface select `WAN_PIAWG`
+     4. Interface select `WAN_PIAWG_INSTANCENAME`
      5. Tick `Far Gateway`
      6. Untick `Disable Gateway Monitoring`
      7. Click Save and Apply Changes
+ 1. Also reccomended you set your Main gateway to have a lower Priority number than the created ones for the PIA tunnel
  1. Go back to the SSH terminal, run the following command
-     - `/conf/PIAWireguard.py debug changeserver`
+     - `/conf/PIAWireguard.py --debug --changeserver instancename`
- 1. Now OPNsense should be setup to be able to use PIA as an internet gateway, if you go back in to System: Gateways: Single, you should see `WAN_PIAWG_IPv4` now has a gateway IP and its pinging
+ 1. Now OPNsense should be setup to be able to use PIA as an internet gateway, if you go back in to System: Gateways: Single, you should see `WAN_PIA_INSTANCENAME_IPv4` now has a gateway IP and its pinging
  1. Now we need to set up a cron to make sure the tunnel says up and changes server when necessary.
 Go to System: Settings: Cron
      1. Click the plus button at the bottom right of the table
      2. Enter `*/5` in the minute box